JUST-ROWDY/LAVALINK-MUSIC-CODE/MUSIC CODE/README.md

 # License ©

  licensed under the MIT License .
 See the file LICENSE for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.
+IF U HAVE ANY DOUBTS U CAN AKS HERE [DISCORD](https://discord.gg/mmDphpVjru)